-Since the beginning the signature feature of Low Tide Day has been the “Critter Count,” a quadrat study on Kil-pah-las Beach led by Dr. Bill Austin and volunteer helpers.
+Since 2000 the signature feature of Low Tide Day has been the “Critter Count,” a quadrat study on Kil-pah-las Beach designed by Dr. Bill Austin and led by John Scull and many volunteer helpers.
 Participants do an inventory of 0.2-square-metre quadrats at different tidal levels, identifying and counting clams and listing other species found in the mud.
 Data from these inventories can be found farther down the page.

 The other important feature of Low Tide Day has been a community beach, trail, and road clean-up.
-Volunteers scour the shore and remove the flotsam and litter left from the winter storms.
+Volunteers scour the shore and remove the flotsam, jetsam, and litter left from the winter storms.

 Many things have been found on the beach, but by far the largest piece of litter ever collected on Low Tide Day was “Barney the Barge”, removed in 1999.

 Since 2008 an added feature of Low Tide Day has been a beach seine led by volunteer scientists from the Pacific Biological Station in Nanaimo.
-Working from a boat, they drag a seine net across the eelgrass beds and up onto the beach.
+They drag a seine net across the eelgrass beds and up on to the beach.
 Animals caught in the net are rescued, identified, studied, and then returned to the sea.

 Low Tide Day isn’t all science and work, it is a celebration of the intertidal environment.
-Since the beginning, the event has included food from local sources, music by local musicians, and displays from environmental organizations.
+We have food from local sources, music by local musicians, and displays from environmental organizations and other activities.

 The species of clams observed on Low Tide Day have been